UKCloud/documentation/articles/managed-operations/man-ref-customer-prereqs.md

 #### Windows Server

-On Windows server, you can install SNMP through the Roles and Features wizard.
+On Windows Server, you can install SNMP through the Roles and Features wizard.

 ### VPN configuration